When you can annul a marriage

-If a marriage was not legally valid, the law says that it never existed.
+If a marriage was never legally valid, the law says that it never existed.

-However, you may need legal paperwork to prove this - for example if you want to get married again.
+However, you may need legal paperwork (a ‘decree of nullity’) to prove this - for example if you want to get married again.

 Your marriage is ‘voidable’

 You can annul a marriage for a number of reasons, such as:

-- it was not consummated - you have not had sex with the person you married since the wedding (does not apply for same sex couples)
+- it was not consummated - you have not had sexual intercourse with the person you married since the wedding (does not apply for same sex couples)

-- you did not properly consent to the marriage - for example you were drunk or forced into it
+- you did not properly consent to the marriage - for example you were forced into it

-- the other person had a sexually transmitted disease when you got married
+- the other person had a sexually transmitted disease (STD) when you got married

-- the woman was pregnant by another man when you got married
+- your spouse was pregnant by someone else when you got married